onqtam/headjack/docs/why/2_SYSTEM.md

 > "The most basic question is not what is best, but who shall decide what is best." - [Thomas Sowell](https://www.goodreads.com/quotes/322271-the-most-basic-question-is-not-what-is-best-but)

+> "Democracy.
+It’s full of failures:
+>
+> - Citizens only contribute a few bits of information to the political system every four years, through their vote.
+Imagine if instead each of us contributed as much as we could.
+>
+> - Many of those who vote don’t know much about what they’re voting for, and many others simply don’t vote because they feel disempowered, like their contribution can’t change anything.
+>
+> - Because people feel their voices won't be heard, they use alternative ways of communicating their opinions, such as demonstrations.
+These are expensive, slow, don’t convey nuanced information, and are biased towards those who care a lot about an issue and are very well organized and well funded, rather than silent majorities.
+>
+> - We elect those who are best at communicating, not managing.
+>
+> - As a result, politicians use emotions rather than facts.
+>
+> - There are only a few decision-makers, which incentivizes corruption.
+>
+> - You can’t combine things you like from different candidates.
+You have to go with the bundle of proposals of one single candidate or party.
+>
+> - This is true both for their priorities as well as their solutions.
+What if you like one party’s focus on climate change, but you think their solutions are crap?
+>
+> - A few decision-makers in remote corridors of power can’t have a deep understanding of the problems on the ground.
+They’re not experts on the problems they solve.
+>
+> - They also can’t easily see if their proposed solutions are working as intended.
+>
+> - The policies are not tested.
+They’re usually simply approved.
+So we can’t really know if they worked or not.
+>
+> - The same debates are repeated over and over.
+>
+> - The obscurity of the inner workings allows for special interests and lobbies to entrench.
+>
+> - There’s no incentive to change situations that are very good for a few but slightly bad for a majority.
+>
+> - Those elected for the first time don’t have experience.
+Those elected several times are there for the power.
+>
+> - There’s a bigger incentive to add laws than to simplify them.
+>
+> - Legislators have limited bandwidth, so they can’t approve or update lots of laws at once.
+>
+> - Laws are written in legalese, which is problematic because sometimes it’s inadvertently ambiguous, and usually it’s incomprehensible." - [What the History of Finance Can Tell Us About a Better Democracy, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/what-the-history-of-finance-can-tell#:~:text=democracy.%20It%E2%80%99s%20full,usually%20it%E2%80%99s%20incomprehensible.)

+> "The processes of how we organize ourselves were figured out during the Enlightenment.
+Our political systems are completely failing us:
+>
+> - They don’t happen fast enough.
+>
+> - They make it extremely hard to revise the entire system.
+>
+> - They are taken over by special interests.
+>
+> - They assume an unrealistic level of knowledge from citizens.
+>
+> - They select leaders that are better at communication than management.
+>
+> - They constantly add regulations without explaining them.
+>
+> - The ways that citizens can make their voices heard are obsolete." - [Hypergrowth Society, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/hypergrowth-society#:~:text=the%20processes%20of,heard%20are%20obsolete.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Other dysfunction
 ██████████████████████████████████████████████████████████████████